Looking for Something?

 Weeknight Pineapple Shrimp and Rice Bake – Flavorful pineapple chunks and tender shrimp on a bed of fluffy rice, drizzled with a quick and easy sweet island sauce.

-Easy Instant Pot Mongolian Beef – This is a delicious take on traditional Mongolian Beef that takes a fraction of the time and has delicious results!
+Easy Instant Pot Mongolian Beef – This is a delicious take on traditional Mongolian Beef that takes a fraction of the time with delicious results.

-Spaghetti Pie – With Italian sausage and spinach hidden inside this is an unexpectedly good (and super easy!) weeknight creation that the entire family will love.
+Spinach and Sausage Spaghetti Pie – With Italian sausage and spinach hidden inside this an easy and tasty weeknight meal baked to golden perfection.

-Weeknight Shrimp Portofino – A light pasta dish featuring shrimp and marinated artichokes, perfect weeknight fare.
+Weeknight Shrimp Portofino – A light pasta dish featuring shrimp and marinated artichokes, topped with a tasty lemon and garlic butter sauce.

 Pork Scallopini with Lemon Caper Sauce